 Breakingviews - Davos set can easily make do in Singapore

-The island nation could truly claim its mantle as “the Switzerland of the east” if the WEF chooses Singapore for its 2021 gathering, as Bloomberg reported is possible.
-The resurgence of coronavirus-related lockdowns in Europe may have scuppered Chairman Klaus Schwab’s original Plan B, to keep the festivities in Switzerland, in nearby Lucerne-Buergenstock.
+The island nation could truly claim its mantle as “the Switzerland of the east” now that the WEF has chosen Singapore for its 2021 gathering in May.
+The resurgence of coronavirus-related lockdowns in Europe has scuppered Chairman Klaus Schwab’s original Plan B, to keep the festivities in Switzerland, in nearby Lucerne-Buergenstock.
 Like Switzerland, the Asian hub has had its bank scandals too with institutions engulfed in the 1MDB money laundering drama.

 A faster return to normalcy makes Singapore, which shrugged off most domestic pandemic containment restrictions in June, an obvious choice.
 Hong Kong’s political tensions are an obstacle.
 A new national security law imposed by Beijing, where loosely defined crimes of subversion and collusion with foreign forces can be punished with up to life in prison, would be a turn-off for many visitors from democratic nations.